India’s Premier Centre for South Asian Studies and Dialogue

 Independent and Policy-Relevant

-The Sundar Singh Institute is an independent research institute that is free from political or institutional obligations and conflicts that violate intellectual integrity.
-This independence emphasizes that our research is analytically sound, methodologically detached, and engages with the realities of the community we study.
+The Sundar Singh Institute operates as an independent research institution—free from political affiliations or institutional pressures that might compromise intellectual integrity.
+This autonomy enables us to pursue scholarship that is analytically rigorous, ethically grounded, and deeply engaged with the lived realities of the communities we study.

 Leadership & Faculty